w3c/wai-curricula/content/designer/navigation.md

 Optional ideas to support assessment:

-* Portfolio &mdash; Students add navigation across web pages or applications views.
-Assess how students understand accessibility features of navigation across multipage websites and applications
+* Portfolio &mdash; Students design naviganion menu and other navigational mechanisms for a set of web pages.
+Assess how students understand accessibility features of navigation across multipage websites and applications .

 ## Teaching Resources